Semantic Refinement with LLMs for Graph Representations: Methodology

 \subsection{Model-Conditioned Memory}

-We maintain a model-conditioned memory to explicitly represent how node semantics, graph structure, and task predictions interact during each refinement stage.
-At iteration $t$, the memory is denoted as $\mathcal{B}^{(t)} = \{\beta^{(t)}_{v}\}_{v \in \mathcal{V}}$, which stores node-level states induced by the current descriptions $\{d_v^{(t)}\}$ under the fixed GNN $g_\theta$.
-For each node $v \in \mathcal{V}$, the memory stores a joint state triple

-where $d_v^{(t)}$ is the current textual description, $\mathbf{s}_v$ denotes a structure-oriented embedding encoding the node’s topological role via struc2vec \cite{ribeiro2017struc2vec}, and $\mathbf{p}_v^{(t)}$ is the predictive distribution produced by the GNN.
-This triple defines a semantic--structural--predictive state for each node under the current representation.
+We maintain a model-conditioned memory to explicitly represent how node semantics, graph structure, and task predictions interact.
+The memory is denoted as $\mathcal{B} = \{\beta_{v}\}_{v \in \mathcal{V}}$, which stores node-level states induced by the initial descriptions $\{d_v\}$ under the GNN $g_\theta$.
+For each node $v \in \mathcal{V}$, the memory stores a joint state triple: $\beta_{v} = (d_v,\, \mathbf{s}_v,\, \mathbf{p}_v)$, where $d_v$ is the current textual description, $\mathbf{s}_v$ denotes a structure-oriented embedding encoding the node’s topological role via struc2vec \citep{ribeiro2017struc2vec}, and $\mathbf{p}_v$ is the predictive distribution produced by the GNN.
+This triple defines a semantic--structural--predictive state for each node.

-\paragraph{Memory Construction and Update.} At $t=0$, the initial memory $\mathcal{B}^{(0)}$ is constructed from the initial descriptions $\{d_v^{(0)}\}$, the fixed structural embeddings $\{\mathbf{s}_v\}$, and the GNN predictions obtained using these features.
-At each subsequent iteration $t>0$, the descriptions are updated to $\{d_v^{(t)}\}$, re-encoded as node features, and fed into the same GNN.
-The resulting predictive states $\{\mathbf{p}_v^{(t)}\}$ are then used to overwrite the previous memory entries, yielding an updated memory $\mathcal{B}^{(t)}$.
-This rolling update scheme ensures that the memory always reflects the latest alignment between node semantics, graph structure, and task-specific behavior.
+\paragraph{Memory Construction} The memory $\mathcal{B}$ is constructed from the initial descriptions $\{d_v\}$, the fixed structural embeddings $\{\mathbf{s}_v\}$, and the GNN predictions obtained after training on these features.
+This construction ensures that the memory reflects the alignment between node semantics, graph structure, and task-specific behavior under the current representation.

 \paragraph{Memory Retrieval.}